Updated JULY 18, 2014

 Part of the Answer: Unlike the above mentioned physical theories, controlled experiments are not available as tests of climate theories.
 Why not?
 Well, we do not have sufficient control over the enormous collection of variables required to determine the state of the earth's climate.
 This means that controlled repeatable experiments, of the sort needed to test climate theories, cannot be done.
 Simply put, controlled experiments cannot be done on the earth's climate.

 The Other Part of the Answer:

 We scientists do not have a rigorous causal theory of the earth's climate.
 More on causality in physical theories later.

-Simply put, there is no way to test a global climate theory, even if we had a global climate theory, which we don't?
+What??
+You mean we have no way to test a global climate theory, even if we had a global climate theory, which we don't?
 Yeah, that's exactly what I mean.
 Deal with it.